prutland68/vendasta-node-sdk/README.md

 ```

 ## Usage ##
 Note: The authentication mechanism is likely to change.
+Currently, it's done via a static oauth token. (ask us for one).
-You can use the static OAuth token from the example to hit the test environment for now.
+You can hit the test environment for now.
 Production is not yet available.
 Better documentation is coming later, for now this readme can serve as a quick start guide.